gplepage/vegas/doc/source/tutorial.rst

     **Weighted Average:** The final result, 1.0015 ± 0.0091,
     is obtained from a weighted
     average of the separate results from each iteration.
+    The individual estimates are statistical: each
+    is a random number drawn from a distribution whose mean equals the correct value of the integral, and the errors quoted are estimates of the standard deviations of those distributions.
+The distributions are Gaussian provided
-    Provided the number of integrand evaluations per iteration (``neval``) is large enough, the results from individual iterations are random numbers whose distribution is Gaussian, with a mean equal to the integral's value.
+    the number of integrand evaluations per iteration (``neval``) is sufficiently large, in which case the standard deviation is a reliable estimate of the error.
     The weighted average :math:`\overline I`  minimizes

     .. math::